I have a question about:

 Medicare will generally pay 75% of your doctor's costs in a hospital or day surgery, and we'll pay the other 25% to make up the full Medical Benefits Schedule (MBS) fee.
 Get in touch with us before your treatment so we can give you the most up-to-date information.

-You can reduce your Gap by ensuring the hospital you stay in is on Budget Direct Health Insurance's participating hospitals list, and your doctors are part of Budget Direct Health Insurance's Gap Cover scheme.
+You can reduce your Gap by ensuring the hospital you stay in is on Budget Direct Health Insurance's participating hospitals list.
 For more information, see our participating hospitals list or get in touch with us.

 Budget Direct Health Insurance's Gap Cover scheme doesn't cover services provided by pathologists and radiologists, such as blood tests and imaging.
 Medicare pays 75% of the MBS fee for these treatments and we pay the other 25%, so you only have to pay extra if your doctor charges above the MBS fee.